sidneyhopkins/react-weather/README.md

 #### By Sidney Hopkins

-#### Type a city name and recieve weather data using the OpenWeatherMap API.
+#### Type a city name and receive weather data using the OpenWeatherMap API.

 ## Technologies Used